shapely/shapely/docs/installation.rst

 Built distributions
 -------------------

-Built distributions don't require to compile Shapely and its dependencies, and can be installed using ``pip`` or ``conda``.
+Built distributions don't require compiling Shapely and its dependencies, and can be installed using ``pip`` or ``conda``.
 In addition, Shapely is also available via system package management tools like apt, yum, and Homebrew.

 Installation from PyPI
 ^^^^^^^^^^^^^^^^^^^^^^

-Shapely is available as a binary distribution (wheel) for Linux, macOS and Windows platforms.
+Shapely is available as a binary distribution (wheel) for Linux, macOS, and Windows platforms on `PyPI <https://pypi.org/project/Shapely/>`__.
-The distribution includes a GEOS version that was most recent at the time of the Shapely release.
+The distribution includes the most recent version of GEOS available at the time of the Shapely release.
 Install the binary wheel with pip as follows::

     $ pip install shapely